ashrafhatim/melgan-neurips-custom/README.md

 # Unofficial repository for the paper MelGAN: Generative Adversarial Networks for Conditional Waveform Synthesis
-# This code is intended to tackle the Arabic Text-to-speech task considering it as low-resource problem.
+## This code is intended to tackle the Arabic Text-to-speech task considering it as low-resource problem

 Previous works have found that generating coherent raw audio waveforms with GANs is challenging.
 In this [paper](https://arxiv.org/abs/1910.06711), they show that it is possible to train GANs reliably to generate high quality coherent waveforms by introducing a set of architectural changes and simple training techniques.
 Subjective evaluation metric (Mean Opinion Score, or MOS) shows the effectiveness of the proposed approach for high quality mel-spectrogram inversion.
 The model is non-autoregressive, fully convolutional, with significantly fewer parameters than competing models and generalizes to unseen speakers for mel-spectrogram inversion.
 Here we are focusing on training the Arabic TTS system with adversarial networks using publicly available data, evaluating the efficiency of MelGANs for low-resource speech datasets.
 The code is inspired by the official representation of [MelGAN](https://github.com/descriptinc/melgan-neurips).